Ravi-Badami/Mini-Task-Tracker/README.md

 A production-ready, full-stack task management application featuring secure authentication, real-time optimistic updates, and enterprise-grade architecture.
 Built with modern technologies and best practices for scalability and maintainability.

+> **⚠️ ASSIGNMENT NOTE**: This project includes a `.env` file in the Backend directory for evaluation purposes only.
+In production environments, `.env` files should NEVER be committed to version control.
+The included SMTP credentials are temporary and will be rotated after the assignment review.

 ## ✨ Highlights

 - **🔐 Enterprise Security**: JWT authentication with refresh token rotation, email verification, and Redis-backed session management